meghanakoturi/Infinity_learn_GCP_documentation/README.md

 Go to Monitoring > Dashboards.

-Use the VM Instance dashboard to monitor:
+Use the VM Instance dashboard to monitor: CPU usage, Memory usage, Disk I/O, Network traffic

-CPU usage

-Memory usage

-Disk I/O

-Network traffic

 Enable uptime checks and alerting policies (e.g., notify if CPU > 80% for 5 mins).